20 Worst Foods to Eat When Traveling, Say Doctors

 Though these foodie adventures are seemingly innocent, harmful bacteria may be lurking insidiously in many culinary options.
-To help you navigate the culinary landscape abroad, we’ve cobbled together expert advice from those who know best: doctors.
-Even these experts wouldn’t eat some of the stuff—from berries to bats (yes, bats)—on this list.
-And for more ways to avoid getting sick while traveling, check out these 30 Smart Ways to Avoid Getting Sick When You Travel.
+To help you navigate the culinary landscape abroad, we've cobbled together expert advice from those who know best: doctors.
+Even these experts wouldn't eat some of the stuff—from berries to bats (yes, bats)—on this list.

 Raw meat and seafood

-Bushmeat—local game like bats, monkeys or rodents—is another no-go.
+Bushmeat—local game like bats, monkeys, or rodents—is another no-go.
 According to the CDC, these animals often contain diseases like Ebola or Severe Acute Respiratory Syndrome (SARS), which, at their worst, can be life-threatening.
-If you’re browsing through the meat selection offered by the local street vendors, it’s always a good idea to ask what it is that you’re eating first.
+If you're browsing through the meat selection offered by the local street vendors, it's always a good idea to ask what it is that you're eating first.

 Apples are another example of fresh produce that should be avoided at all costs.
 The only time that you should ever consider eating an apple is when you can wash it yourself with safe drinking water.
 And to minimize your risk of contagion, be sure to peel it, too.
-To be sure you’re doing the whole process right, brush up on This Science-Approved Secret For Washing Apples.

-According to Dr. Jane Wilson-Howarth, a physician and author of The Essential Guide to Travel Health, frozen foods pose a few health risks as they sit on the freezer shelf.
-This “high-risk” preparation is caused by the constant freezing and de-thawing of the food that can produce harmful bacteria.
+According to Jane Wilson-Howarth, a physician and author of The Essential Guide to Travel Health, frozen foods pose a few health risks as they sit on the freezer shelf.
+This "high-risk" preparation is caused by the constant freezing and de-thawing of the food that can produce harmful bacteria.
 Not only that, but the ice used to freeze these items comes with the risk of contamination.

 Sauces and condiments

-Sauce, according to Wilson-Harworth, is another thing to be wary of while traveling, especially since you don’t know what ingredients it may contain.
-If you’re not paying attention to the ingredients (if they’re listed), then that’s your first mistake.
-If you’re not careful, you could be consuming products made with unsafe water or uncooked herbs and eggs that could pose significant threats to your health.
-If you simply must sample a few local sauces (we don’t blame you), then be sure that they’re thoroughly cooked and still hot.
+Sauce, according to Wilson-Howarth, is another thing to be wary of while traveling, especially since you don't know what ingredients it may contain.
+If you're not paying attention to the ingredients (if they're listed), then that's your first mistake.
+If you're not careful, you could be consuming products made with unsafe water or uncooked herbs and eggs that could pose significant threats to your health.
+If you simply must sample a few local sauces (we don't blame you), then be sure that they're thoroughly cooked and still hot.